any-tdf/stdf/README.md

 # Features

-- 🚀 No runtime, no virtual DOM, runs faster online;
+- 🚀 No runtime, no virtual DOM, runs faster online.
-- 🧰 Rich API, easily configure component styles that meet your needs;
+- 🧰 Rich API, easily configure component styles that meet your needs.
-- ✍ Based on Svelte and Tailwind, coding is quick and easy;
+- ✍ Based on Svelte and Tailwind, coding is quick and easy.
-- 🍭 Supports dark mode;
+- 🍭 Supports dark mode.
-- 📖 Provides extensive Chinese and English documentation and component examples;
+- 📖 Provides extensive Chinese and English documentation and component examples.
-- 🌍 Supports internationalization, with 60+ built-in language packages;
+- 🌍 Supports internationalization, with 60+ built-in language packages.
-- 🫰 User-friendly interaction, animation parameters can be configured, and custom themes are supported;
+- 🫰 User-friendly interaction, animation parameters can be configured, and custom themes are supported.
-- 🤝 Supports Tailwind libraries such as Windi CSS and UnoCSS;
+- 🤝 Supports Tailwind libraries such as Windi CSS and UnoCSS.
 - 🫡 No three -party dependence, no need to worry about the three -party library version and security issues.
 - 📦 Supports on-demand import to reduce bundle size.
 - 🪜 Comes with a scaffolding tool for quick project creation.
 - 🔗 Comes with an SVG merging plugin for quickly merging SVG files.
+- 🍺 IDE plugin for quickly viewing component APIs.

 # Getting Started